 For media inquiries related to other UN independent experts please contact

 Jeremy Laurence, UN Human Rights – Media Unit (+41 22 917 9383 / firstname.lastname@example.org)

-Document Sources: Special Rapporteur on the negative impact of the unilateral coercive measures on the enjoyment of human rights, Special Rapporteur on the right to adequate housing, Special Rapporteur on the rights to freedom of assembly and association, Special Rapporteur on the situation of human rights defenders, Special Rapporteur on the situation of human rights in the OPT, United Nations High Commissioner for Human Rights (UNHCHR), United Nations Office at Geneva (UNOG)
+Document Sources: Office of the United Nations High Commissioner for Human Rights (OHCHR), Special Rapporteur on the negative impact of the unilateral coercive measures on the enjoyment of human rights, Special Rapporteur on the right to adequate housing, Special Rapporteur on the right to peaceful assembly and association, Special Rapporteur on the situation of human rights defenders, Special Rapporteur on the situation of human rights in the OPT, United Nations Office at Geneva (UNOG)